-Poor mobile phone coverage is an ongoing problem no matter where you live, hence why I have chosen to shine a spotlight on your consumer rights.
+Poor mobile phone coverage is an ongoing problem no matter where you live around the UK.

-You may be told by your telecoms provider that you will incur a cancellation charge if you wish to switch to another provider, which is a blatant lie if you have good reason to do so.
+Your telecoms provider may say that you will incur a cancellation charge if you wish to switch to another provider.
+This is not true if you have good reason to do so.

 CONSUMER RIGHTS ACT 2015

 The Consumer Rights Act 2015 states that all goods and services should be fit for purpose, as described, satisfactory quality and last a reasonable length of time.
 All services should be carried out with due skill and care.

 You have entered into a contract for a mobile phone service with uninterrupted coverage that you can rely on.
 Consumers have rights and expectations.
 It is not an unreasonable expectation to have a decent, continuous mobile phone coverage that you can rely on without interruptions.

 You can cancel the contract without any charges under the Consumer Rights Act 2015 where the services provided are;

 - Not as described or fit for purpose

 - Have not lasted a reasonable length of time